PiLAB-Medical-Imaging/TFE23-740_Epilepsy/README.md

 Brain segmentation is used to extract the Region of Interest (ROI) from **T1 images**.

-Two scripts are present ``sub_seg.py`` for CECI users, to segment the brain on the cluster, ``seg.sh`` to run the segmentation on you machine.
+Two scripts are present ``sub_seg.py`` for CECI users, to segment the brain on the cluster, ``seg.sh`` to run the segmentation on your machine.

 The two scripts run automatically in parallel with the segmentation to speed up the process.
 Each brain segmentation can take **from 8 to 10 hours**, therefore parallelizing is necessary.

-In ``seg.sh`` can be set the number of jobs in parallel.
+In ``seg.sh`` the number of jobs in parallel can be set.
 I always suggest ``njobs=nsubjects`` to reduce the time to a maximum of 10 hours.

 The T1 volumes should be located in ``study/T1/``.
 Furthermore, to increase the accuracy of the segmentation you can use the T2 volumes during the computation with ``-T2`` and ``-T2pial`` parameters.
 - Documentation of ``recon-all`` command [here](https://freesurfer.net/fswiki/recon-all)
-- Very good tutorial on FreeSurfer segmenation [here](https://andysbrainbook.readthedocs.io/en/latest/FreeSurfer/FreeSurfer_Introduction.html)
+- A very good tutorial on FreeSurfer segmentation [here](https://andysbrainbook.readthedocs.io/en/latest/FreeSurfer/FreeSurfer_Introduction.html)

 A further more precise segmentation of the Thalamus can be done by using ``segmentThalamicNuclei.sh`` explained in the [FreeSurfer docs](https://freesurfer.net/fswiki/ThalamicNuclei).
 The team of FreeSurfer is working on it and soon this tool will be implemented directly in FreeSurfer.